linguaRoo/mudoran/grammar/05-phonology.md

 The tables above summarize the IPA and Romanized symbols for use in typing or writing Mudoran.
 Most of the letters are very straightforward, though you may need an IPA input method to type some of them.
 The most important thing when writing Mudoran is that you practice a consistent approach and reliably use the same symbols for the same sounds, but some of our preferences are below:

 #### Resonants
-When writing the Mudoran resonants in IPA, we recommend using subscript numerals whenever possible, as r${_1}$, r${_2}$, r${_3}$.
+When writing the Mudoran resonants in IPA, we recommend using subscript numerals whenever possible, as r₁, r₂, r₃.
 If it is not possible, the secondary preference is to use a capitalized R followed by the numeral for the resonant being represented, as R1, R2, R3.
 Barring that, using the romanized symbols \~, •, and \^ is the fallback option.

 #### Long Vowels
-Our standard preference for writing long vowels in romanized Mudoran is to use the underlying vowel with a macron, and our secondary is to use a colon \: after the vowel.
+Our standard preference for writing long vowels in romanized Mudoran is to use the underlying vowel with a macron, and our secondary is to use a colon \: (or the IPA long symbol ː) after the vowel.
 So long as you aren't mixing multiple approaches, you can also simply write each vowel twice, as in *aa* to indicate the long vowel in romanized text.